Writing Wrongs: The Power of the Apology

 The editor issued an apology over the phone, but I was determined to face up to the error and say sorry in person.
 I bought a bunch of flowers, headed round to the lady’s house, and we had a cup of tea and a chat in her kitchen.
 The reason that brought me there was forgotten almost immediately, and we nattered on for a good half an hour about gardening, the Queen’s Diamond Jubilee, and her love of Wimbledon.

 I returned to the office with a smile on my face.
 I’d seen first-hand the real value of saying sorry and truly meaning it.
-I realized that not only does the recipient sincerely appreciate an authentic apology, but the act of issuing one can forge a bond of trust and mutual respect.
+I realised that not only does the recipient sincerely appreciate an authentic apology, but the act of issuing one can forge a bond of trust and mutual respect.

 It’s very easy to become transfixed on an error and blow its significance out of all proportion.
 And, while sometimes it may seem tempting to ignore a gaffe and pray that it disappears without anyone noticing, rarely is this the most apposite response.
 Nobody is immune to the odd flub, and, while the magnitude and importance of an error will vary from situation to situation, reacting in a way that is sincere and earnest is nearly always the most beneficial course of action.

-However, if you are a business owner or a spokesperson for your company, there may come a time when you find yourself forced to issue a response of some kind on behalf of an entire organization.
+However, if you are a business owner or a spokesperson for your company, there may come a time when you find yourself forced to issue a response of some kind on behalf of an entire organisation.
 Should this scenario arise, it’s even more essential that you take the time to carefully prepare and hone your reaction.

 When to say sorry